fuseraft/recaptcha_check/README.md

 ```

 # prerequisites
-You must have a `.env` file containing your reCAPTCHA private key in a key called `RECAPTCHA_PRIVATE_KEY`.
+You must add a `.env` file to the root of your application containing your reCAPTCHA private key in a key called `RECAPTCHA_PRIVATE_KEY`.

 It should look something like this.
 ```